lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/hiveMetaindexDropLocationCommand.svg" target="./diagrams/hiveMetaindexDropLocationCommand.svg" alt="syntax diagram for alter table drop location command" layout="@break@" -->

 This command allows you to drop a location for the specified table.
 Use this command if the index metadata should be fetched from the base location.
-The metadata for the index stored in {{site.data.keyword.cos_short}} is not dropped and have to be cleaned up manually.
+The metadata for the index stored in {{site.data.keyword.cos_short}} is not dropped and must be cleaned up manually.

 ```sql
 -- set the index location for the table CUSTOMERS_PARTITIONED